alyssonfm/jmlok/README.md

-CodeSpecOK
+JMLOK
 ==========

-CodeSpecOK is a tool for conformance checking and nonconformances categorization in contract-based programs.
+JMLOK is a tool for conformance checking and nonconformances categorization in contract-based programs.

-The tool already supports Java/JML programs and we are working to support Code Contracts.
+The tool supports Java/JML programs.